-Boston Fed chief says Congress needs to weigh in on expanding Main Street loan program to more businesses
+Congress needs to weigh in on expanding Main Street loan program to more businesses, Boston Fed chief says

 “We said, this will give us breathing room for a year, maybe longer, for business to start to develop,” Skoog said.

-Skoog went into negotiations with three different banks, seeking a loan of more than $5 million.
+Skoog went into negotiations with three banks, seeking a loan of more than $5 million.
 But he said he came away convinced that “the program was designed to fail.”
-Skoog was told the loan would only be completed if his company could offer personal guarantees for every dollar.
+Skoog was told the loan would be completed only if his company could offer personal guarantees for every dollar.
 Skoog said his company invested millions of dollars in software development, but the banks weren’t interested in taking that software as collateral.

 Ultimately, Skoog said the whole experience “was an easy way of saying, you’re in the travel industry.
 Thank you very much.
 Have a nice day.”